 This is important to understand and take note of because there is a difference in how quickly older populations decline in strength, compared to RFD.
 As alluded to earlier RFD declines much more rapidly.
 Due to very short, explosive nature of the golf swing, RFD is a critical component of high club head speed so increasing or maintaining it for as long as possible is an important training consideration.

-In the next section of the article I am going to provide some key takeaways from the research I have studied in this area, and give some examples of how I try to implement these concepts in the programs I provide for clients both in person, and as part of my online training services.
+In the next section of the article I am going to provide some key takeaways from the research I have studied in this area, and give some examples of how I try to implement these concepts in the 12 Week Fit For Golf Online Training Program

 Maximum Strength Training: Wang et al (2016) performed a study involving 11 males with an average age of 72 (+/- 3 years), and 13 males with an average age of 24 (+/- 2 years).
 The younger group acted as a control, and did not complete the training intervention, they were just tested at the beginning for comparison purposes.
 Both groups were healthy, but neither group performed strength training as part of their regular activity.
 The researchers obtained a one repetition maximum (1RM) squat in a hack squat machine, to 90 degrees of knee flexion.
 (1RM is the most weight one can lift in a particular exercise for one repetition, and is a common strength test procedure).